Kataluna Enriquez

-Kataluna Patricia Enriquez is an American beauty pageant titleholder, healthcare administrator, and fashion designer.
+Kataluna Patricia Enriquez is an American beauty pageant titleholder.
 In March 2021, she won the Miss Silver State USA pageant.
-On 27 June 2021, she was crowned Miss Nevada USA.
+On June 27, 2021, she was crowned Miss Nevada USA.
 With her wins, she became the first openly transgender woman to earn the titles and to become qualified to compete in the Miss USA pageant.
 She is also the owner of a clothing line, Kataluna Kouture.

 Early life and education

 Kataluna Enriquez was born in the Philippines and emigrated to the United States with her family when she was 10, settling in San Leandro, California and becoming a member of the San Leandro Academy for Multimedia (SLAM), in the San Francisco Bay Area.
 She is Filipina American and is the eldest of seven siblings.

 She has spoken publicly about her high school experiences surviving bullying, abuse, and discrimination due to her gender identity, as well as her positive experiences with mental health therapy during childhood.

 Enriquez later attended school for fashion design at the Fashion Institute of Design and Merchandising.